SakoHovaguimian/SyncKit/README.md

 **Publisher ownership:** `SyncStorageKeyObserver` holds a strong reference to the `ObservableObjectPublisher` it needs to signal.
 When `@SyncStorage` is used inside an `ObservableObject`, the enclosing object's publisher is wired in via the static subscript, so calling `objectWillChange.send()` on both the wrapper's internal object and the enclosing object keeps everything consistent.

-**Main actor isolation:** Every type in SyncKit runs on `@MainActor`.
-The package declares `defaultIsolation: MainActor.self`, which means all of this happens without you needing to think about it.
+**Concurrency safety:** Every type in SyncKit runs on `@MainActor` via `defaultIsolation: MainActor.self`.
+The package also enables three upcoming Swift 6.2 concurrency features — `NonisolatedNonsendingByDefault`, `InferIsolatedConformances`, and `DisableOutwardActorInference` — which together make `@MainActor` isolation behave correctly as the package-wide default.
+Notification callbacks that deliver on `queue: .main` use `MainActor.assumeIsolated` rather than `Task { @MainActor in }`, avoiding any cross-isolation sends.
+Closures that capture a `wrappedValue` default require `Value: Sendable` on `RawRepresentable` and `Codable` initializers to satisfy the strict concurrency model.

 ---